 The second edition of the VCR Programme was part of a project focussed on the creation of an online searchable database (or locator) on queer friendly sexual health, mental health and legal aid service providers in India.
 The project (ongoing) is a three-way collaboration between Varta Trust, Kolkata; SAATHII, Chennai; and Grindr For Equality, Los Angeles.

 This second pilot programme aimed to facilitate community monitoring of sexual health, mental health, legal aid and social welfare services in India, especially with regard to how queer-friendly these services were in their functioning.
 The training phase of the programme was completed through a series of online workshops during February-April 2019.
-The content generation phase lasted from April to July 2019, and the stories written by the VCRs were published in Varta under a column named VCR Diary (see sample stories here, here and here).
+The content generation phase lasted from April to July 2019, and the stories written by the VCRs were published in Varta under a column named VCR Diary (see sample stories here, here and here – editorial notes at the end provide information about the advocacy impact of the stories).
 More stories under the second pilot may be published beyond July 2019.

-The full team of the second edition of the programme (four participants and five resource persons) can be seen in the graphic below (graphic credit Prosenjit Pal).
+The full team of the second edition of the programme (four participants from three states Assam, Manipur and West Bengal, and five resource persons) can be seen in the graphic below (graphic credit Prosenjit Pal).
 The participants included Bonita Pebam from Imphal, Rith Das from Kolkata, Sadam Hanjabam from Imphal and Shivalal Gautam from Guwahati.
-The resource persons included Debjyoti Ghosh from Chittagong and Kolkata, Pawan Dhall from Kolkata, Shampa Sengupta from Kolkata, Thingnam Anjulika Samom from Imphal and Rafiquel Haque Dowjah from Mumbai.
+The resource persons included Debjyoti Ghosh from Chittagong (in Bangladesh) and Kolkata, Pawan Dhall from Kolkata, Shampa Sengupta from Kolkata, Thingnam Anjulika Samom from Imphal and Rafiquel Haque Dowjah from Mumbai.